BobAnkh/BobAnkh/README.md

 - :memo: I'm an undergraduate student at Tsinghua University
 - :book: My blog is here: [blog](https://blog.bobankh.com)
-- 🔭 I’m currently working on this [repo](https://github.com/BobAnkh/LinuxBeginner).
-If you are interested in it, make your contributions!
+- 🔭 I’m currently working on this [repo](https://github.com/BobAnkh/auto-generate-changelog).
+If you are interested in Python or Github Action, make your contributions!
 - :pushpin: I'm currently researching on cloud game
 - :email: Contact me through [emails](mailto:bobankhshen@gmail.com)